INTO-CPS-Association/unifmu/README.md

 4. Install the rust toolchain for your operating systems, e.g. `rustup target add x86_64-pc-windows-msvc` (msvc is the microsoft C-compiler).

 5. Build the FMU dll using `cargo build --target x86_64-pc-windows-msvc --release`.
-This should build the project for your operating system, and generate a the `fmiapi.dll` in the folder [target/x86_64-pc-windows-msvc/release](target/x86_64-pc-windows-msvc/release/).
+This should build the project for your operating system, and generate the `fmiapi.dll` in the folder [target/x86_64-pc-windows-msvc/release](target/x86_64-pc-windows-msvc/release/).
 The dll contains the FMU headers' implementation.

 6. Generate the content for the [./assets/auto_generated/](./assets/auto_generated/) folder, that the CLI is packaged with.
-   1. Copy the generated dll into the assets folder (needed by the CLI):
+   1. Copy the generated dll into the assets folder (needed by the CLI). **Note the change of filename.**
       ```powershell
       Copy-Item -Force ./target/x86_64-pc-windows-msvc/release/fmiapi.dll ./assets/auto_generated/unifmu.dll
       ```